-Academic Prerequisites by Programme

-Bachelor of Arts
+Academic Prerequisites by Programme Bachelor of Arts

-In addition to the general academic qualifications applicants for admission to the Arts programme must have completed a university preparatory English or French course at the High School leaving level (normally the Grade 12 or the provincial equivalent).
-A grade 12 university preparatory course in mathematics (preferably Calculus) is strongly recommended.
-Students must have completed a Grade 11 mathematics at the university preparatory level.
-Students who have not completed a Grade 12 Chemistry and Physics will be required to complete makeup courses as part of their RMC programme.
-Students who do not meet these minimum pre-requisites may be admitted as mature students.
+In addition to the general academic qualifications applicants for the Arts programme must have completed high school university preparatory courses (normally Grade 12 or provincial equivalent) in the following subjects: English or French course, and Mathematics (calculus is strongly recommended).
+Students who have not completed Grade 12 Chemistry and Physics will be required to complete preparatory courses as part of their RMCC programme.
+Students who do not meet these minimum prerequisites may be admitted as mature students.